 Whole grains can also play an important role in weight management.
-A Harvard Medical School study that followed more than 70,000 women for 12 years found that women who consumed the most whole grains (vs. the least) consistently weighed less and were half as likely to become obese over time.
 Fibre-rich whole grains are digested more slowly than processed and refined grains, which help prolong the feeling of fullness.

 Canada's Food Guide recommends that at least half of your grain choices be whole grain.
 A Food Guide serving of cooked barley is ½ cup (125 ml).

 Nutrient information per 1 cup (250 ml) cooked pearled barley:

-(Note: Nutrient databases do not list whole grain or hulled barley; keep in mind hulled barely will have more nutrients and fibre; One cup of cooked hulled barely has 8 g of protein, 10 g of fibre and 81 mg of blood-sugar-regulating magnesium (adults need 400 mg daily).
+(Note: Nutrient databases do not list whole grain or hulled barley; keep in mind hulled barely has more nutrients and fibre; One cup of cooked hulled barely has 8 g of protein, 10 g of fibre and 81 mg of blood-sugar-regulating magnesium (adults need 400 mg daily).